 Last modified: August 14, 2020

 Third-party auditors may conduct audits, reviews, agreed upon procedures or other special engagements at various BOR institutions or the system office.
-These engagements are not a substitute for audit work done by DOAA as required by OCGA 50-6-3, as they are normally engagements performed as part of regulatory requirements or upon request of the Executive Vice Chancellor of Strategy & Fiscal Affairs or the CAO.
+These engagements are not a substitute for audit work done by DOAA as required by OCGA 50-6-3, as they are normally engagements performed as part of regulatory requirements or upon request of the Chief Fiscal Officer, the Associate Vice Chancellor for Accounting & Reporting, or the CAO.

 It is the responsibility of local institution officials, either the campus auditor or, if none exists, the chief business officer (CBO), to be cognizant of third-party audits and associated issues.
-Institutional management shall notify the ICA, CAO, and the Executive Vice Chancellor for Strategy & Fiscal Affairs of any third-party engagements.
-Copies of final reports must be submitted to Executive Vice Chancellor for Strategy & Fiscal Affairs and the CAO.
+Institutional management shall notify the ICA, CAO, and the Chief Fiscal Officer of any third-party engagements.
+Copies of final reports must be submitted to the Chief Fiscal Officer and the CAO.

-16.3 Types of Internal Audit Engagements
+16.3 Types of Internal Audit, Ethics & Compliance Engagements

-Last modified: August 14, 2020
+Last modified: August 14, 2020U

-USG Internal Audit departments will perform the following types of engagements as determined by the approved audit plans:
+USG OIAEC will perform the following types of engagements as determined by the approved audit plans:

 Assurance Services – This type of engagement involves the internal auditor’s objective assessment of evidence to provide opinions or conclusions regarding the adequacy and effectiveness of internal controls, the quality of performance in carrying out assigned responsibilities and evaluating risk exposures related to an entity’s governance, operations and information systems.

 Consulting Services – This type of engagement is advisory in nature, related to client service activities.
-These engagements are intended to add value by making recommendations to improve an organization’s governance, risk management, and control processes.
+These engagements are intended to add value by making recommendations to improve an organization’s culture, governance, risk management, and control processes.
 These are generally performed at the request of the client and may include counsel, advice, facilitation and training.

 Blended Services – Engagements that are structured to combine both assurance and consulting services.

-Investigations – Engagements conducted to evaluate and substantiate allegations of unethical behavior related to fraud, waste, abuse, or other wrongdoing and improper activities that may involve potential misuse or misappropriation of resources.
+Investigations – Engagements conducted to evaluate and substantiate allegations of unethical behavior related to fraud, waste, abuse, or other wrongdoing and improper activities that may involve the potential misuse or misappropriation of resources.

 Additional information on selection criteria and decision process for determining types of engagements may be found in Section 2100 of the USG’s Internal Audit Guide.